unimarkup/specification/Middleend_Reference.md

 - `filehash` ...--not null blob-- The sha256 hash of the file set at `filename`
 - `path` ...--not null text-- The path including the `filename`, where the file is located
 - `preamble` ...--text-- The unformatted JSON or YAML preamble of the file set at `filename`.
 If this field starts with `{`, JSON is assumed and the field must end with `}`.
 Otherwise, YAML is used for parsing
-- `fallback-preamble` ...--text-- This preamble is used if `preamble` is empty, which can happen in multi-language context
+- `fallback-preamble` ...--text-- This preamble is used if `preamble` is empty, which may happen in multi-language context
 - `kind` ...--not null text-- This field defines the kind of the metadata, like `root`, `theme`, or `insert`, where `root` defines the entry point for a Unimarkup document, `theme` refers to theme files and `insert` refers to files that are inserted via render or verbatim insert.
 Exactly one file in this table must be `root`.
 - `namespace` ...--not null text-- The namespace set for this Unimarkup file